Olaf-Tarkowski/todos-list-react/README.md

-# Getting Started with Create React App
+# To do list

+Description

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).